gear-foundation/gear-wiki/docs/examples/DeFi/dex.md

 pub enum PairAction {
     /// Adds liquidity to the pair.
     ///
-    /// Adds a specified amount of both tokens to the pair contract.
+    /// Adds a specified amount of both tokens to the pair program.
     /// # Requirements:
     /// * all the values MUST non-zero positive numbers.
     /// * `to` MUST be a non-zero address.